apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 # Windows Platform Guide

-This guide shows how to set up your SDK development environment to build and deploy Cordova apps for Windows 8.1, Windows Phone 8.1, and Windows 10 Universal App Platform.
+This guide shows how to set up your SDK development environment to build and deploy Cordova apps Windows 10 (Universal Windows Platform [= UWP], formerly known as Universal App Platform [= UAP]), Windows 8.1 and Windows Phone 8.1.
 It shows how to use either shell tools to generate and build apps, or the cross-platform Cordova CLI.
 (See the [Overview](../../overview/index.html#development-paths) for a comparison of these development options.)
 This section also shows how to modify Cordova apps within Visual Studio.
 Regardless of [which](../../overview/index.html#development-paths) approach you take, you need to install the Visual Studio SDK, as described below.

-Developers wishing to target Windows Phone 8 should use the wp8 platform, see [Windows Phone 8 Platform Guide](../wp8/index.html) for details (Warning, the wp8 platform is deprecated).
+Note: Developers wishing to target Windows Phone 8 (instead of 8.1!) should use the `wp8` platform, see [Windows Phone 8 Platform Guide](../wp8/index.html) for details (Warning, the `wp8` platform is deprecated).

 Cordova WebViews running on Windows rely on Internet Explorer 11 (Windows 8.1 and Windows Phone 8.1) as their rendering engine, so as a practical matter you can use IE's